City, Calif. - Sony will turn on its subscription-based music-streaming service

 service, already available

-, has licensed more than 6 million songs worldwide
+in multiple countries, has licensed more than 6 million songs worldwide

 from the big four music labels and independents, with more to come, Sony said.